rabbitmq/rabbitmq-website/tutorials/tutorial-two-python-stream.md

 The receiving program starts a consumer that attaches at the beginning of the stream `ConsumerOffsetSpecification(OffsetType.FIRST)`.
 It uses two variables: `first_offset` and `last_offset` to output the offsets of the first and last received messages at the end of the program.
-We need to define a callback `on_message` to manage the receving of the messages.
+The `on_message` callback handles incoming messages.
-The consumer stops when it receives the marker message: it assigns the offset to a `last_offset` variable and closes the consumer.
+The consumer stops when it receives the marker message: it assigns the message offset to a `last_offset` variable and closes the consumer.

 ```python
 message_count = -1